AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 interconnected.

-the geometry of gravity - A. Einstein worked hard for almost 40
+gravity - A.Einstein worked hard for almost 40 years to create a unitary

-years to create a unitary theory of the gravitational and electromagnetic field and
+theory of the gravitational and

-electromagnetic field has many similar properties to the
+work.
+This is because the electromagnetic field has many similar

-gravitational field (§1.4-1.5), so it naturally offered itself
+properties to the gravitational field (§1.4-1.5), so it

-as the most suitable "candidate" for geometrization and
+naturally offered itself as the most suitable

-thus for unification with an already geometrized gravitational
+with an already geometrized gravitational field.
+And the most

-field.
-And the most natural way to include electromagnetism in
+natural way to include electromagnetism in gravity seemed to be

-gravity seemed to be to generalize the geometric properties of
+to generalize the geometric properties of Riemann's curved

-Riemann's curved spacetime OTR t and k so that the newly formed
+spacetime GTR, so that the newly formed

 geometric structures somehow describe the electromagnetic